armdevvel/mingw-contrib/README.md

 #include <propsys.h>
 ```

-Building an applciation with this code and wmffix will not work.
+Building an applciation with this code and mingw-contrib will not work.
 You need to change it to:

 ```c++
 #include <mfapi2.h>